Xenon177/Irish_Minecraft/README.md

 # Installation

-Download the latest .zip file  and change the extension to ".mcpack".
-Double click the mcpack to import it into Minecraft.
+Download the latest .mcpack and double click it to import it into Minecraft.

 # Dependencies